systematic-magic/pubmed/overdue_author_correspondence_procedure.rst

 1. Go to the "Non-responding authors" dahsboard
 2. Go through each pii and check whether there is an update from author in Production mailbox.
 3. If you find auhtor's reply on team member's enquiry, inform team member about that.
 Team member should resume reviewing the article from that point.
-4. Delete "hold" flag ("H" in column "D") from Production spreadsheet.
+4. Delete "hold" flag (capital letter "H" in column "D") from Production spreadsheet.